Discover how we ran an innovation workshop with sustainability leaders to help reduce the use of single-use plastics

 At the end of the workshop, the original goals were revisited and the team reflect on their ideas, learnings and results from the thinkathon.

-Thomas and our experienced team are extremely passionate about delivering bespoke customer experience focused digital products for enterprise clients.
-We often start with an innovation workshop such as a design sprint or CX workshop.
-We even offer design sprint training so your team can learn the skills and techniques to facilitate sprints in-house.
+Thomas and our experienced team are extremely passionate about delivering bespoke customer experience focused digital products for our clients in the healthcare and pharmaceutical sector.
+We often start with an innovation workshop or design sprint.
 If you are interested in our design and innovation workshops and would like to find out more, get in touch via the form below!

 You can read Edie’s blog post to find out more about the thinkathon single-use plastic solutions that the team came up with here.